bluehat/lifemaker/index.md

 In light of the dramatic shortage of medical equipment, some healthcare institutions are turning to the maker community for much-needed supplies.

-This website attempts to help makers and healthcare institions find each other.
+This website attempts to help develop supply chains to formalize and scale this process.

 You can help make stuff if you have access to any of the following:
 * A 3D printer
 * A sewwing machine

+### How does it work?
+1. Individuals who do not have symptoms wear masks and gloves while they manufacture relevant objects in their homes or makerspaces.
+1. The items are mailed to a location where they are counted, re-sanitized, checked for quality control, and sent to the healthcare facility.

 ### Coordination